Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Methodology

 \subsection{Periodicity search methods}

-Periodicity searches are limited in part by noise.
-Many Galactic and extragalactic astrophysical sources show erratic brightness fluctuations with steep power spectra \citep[e.g.,~][]{gao_power_law}.
-In this context, the noise is defined as random variations in the source emission.
-Noise is classified according to the power-law index $\beta$ of the power spectral density \citep[PSD, $\propto f^{-\beta}$ where $f$ is frequency,][]{rieger_2019}.
-The PSD measures the power in a signal as a function of the frequency.
-White, pink, and red noises are characterized by indices of $\beta\!=\!0$, $\beta\!=\!1$, and $\beta\!=\!2$, respectively \citep[e.g.,~][]{tarnopolski20}.

-We search for long-term ($\sim$years) periodicity since we are looking for blazars to be SMBHB candidates in the gas-driven regime (see $\S$\ref{sec:discussion}).
-Consequently, we choose to search for periods in the [1-6] year range.

-While a study of shorter periods (e.g.,~$\sim$months) would suffer less contamination due to red noise, other challenges appear.
-First, the smaller bins contain fewer $\gamma$-ray photons, so the statistical uncertainty per bin is larger.
-Second, in the context of searching for binaries, the residence time at a given orbital period $t_{\rm orb}$ scales as $t_{\rm orb}^{8/3}$ in the gravitational wave-driven regime \citep[][]{haiman_2009}.
-Thus, considering month-long periods rather than year-long periods would reduce the expected number of binaries in the sample by more than 99\%.
-On the other hand, this also implies that any periodicity found shorter than $\sim$year-long is more likely to be due to other processes, e.g. disk and/or jet procession from a single SMBH.
-These alternative processes are interesting in their own right, and we intend to explore shorter periods in future works.

 Careful considerations must be taken in a periodicity-search analysis.
-In general, each method has specific properties, e.g., accuracy, computational time, sensitivity to irregular time series, among others.
-Therefore, the selection of just one time-series method is arguably arbitrary, since all have limitations and advantages \citep{methods_critica_PKS_0735,lomb_vdp}.
-In light of this, we employed in P20 and here ten of the most widely used methods for periodicity identification in order to reduce the impact of their individual limitations and take advantage of their individual strengths (see Figure \ref{fig:periodograms}).
-These methods are listed below:
+In general, each method has specific properties, e.g., accuracy, computational time, and sensitivity to irregular time series.
+Therefore, selecting just one time-series method is arguably arbitrary since all have limitations and advantages \citep{methods_critica_PKS_0735,lomb_vdp}.
+Consequently, we want to profit from the strengths of the many different algorithms in the literature in detecting periodicities, compare their results systematically, and provide the community with a comprehensive search for periodicity in which reasonable algorithms have been used, helping to other researchers in their analysis.
+In light of this, we employed in P20 ten of the most widely used methods for periodicity identification to reduce the impact of their individual limitations and take advantage of their individual strengths.
+These ten methods were organized in a pipeline described in P20, to which we refer the reader for further details.